September 30, 2021

-Update (February 24, 2022): I shared this report with Twitter and today it suspended key accounts that participated in this campaign.
+- February 24, 2022: This report was shared with Twitter and today it suspended all of the key accounts that participated in this campaign.

 About the campaign